 It became a prison in August, 1934 and remained so for 29 years until it closed down in 1963.
 It today functions as a tourist attraction and wildlife sanctuary.

 Many people have died on this island since it was first occupied and the potential for it to be haunted is huge.
-Also reports of hearing screams coming from distant, unoccupied rooms are common, as are hearing the sounds of talking, whispering and footsteps through out the prison were the source cannot be identified.
+Reports of hearing screams coming from distant, unoccupied rooms are common, as are hearing the sounds of talking, whispering and footsteps through out the prison were the source cannot be identified.

 Tours of the prison are held on a regular basis which reach the island by ferry leaving from San Francisco wharf.